What Happens to Your Car Insurance After a Divorce?

 A related possibility is a low-mileage discount.
 Maybe you will be closer to work than before and driving less.
 Perhaps you were close to work all along but your spouse had a long commute, so the discount did not apply to you.
 Whatever your situation, determine what your mileage will be and make a decision accordingly.

-While you won’t get a multiple car discount through your spouse, if you have a teenager who has a car on your policy, you may still be able to qualify for this discount.
+While you won’t get a multiple car discount through your spouse, if you’re divorced but have a teenager who has a car on your policy, you may still be able to qualify for this discount.
 Situations will obviously vary a great deal, so this may be financially wise for some and not for others.

 You should also look into bundling your home and auto insurance.
 This is an especially good option if, for whatever reason, doing so was not possible before.
 If you are living in another home after the divorce, then bundling insurance will result in savings for you.